-- The Covid-19 pandemic is a new and emerging risk.
-Since the year end, there has been significant economic and social disruption.
-The Company could be impacted by higher ECLs as a result of an economic downturn. - The Company is taking measures in line with its Business Continuity Planning to ensure it can continue to operate in various scenarios, including in a complete lockdown or operating with skeleton staffing levels.
-The costs of these measures are not material and involves mainly making sure staff can work from home and the necessary hardware is in place.
-The Company has also increased the capacity of its internet connection to allow the remote connections to operate smoothly.
-As of 1st April 2020 all staff are working from home without any significant disruptions to the normal course of conducting business. - The Company has a very conservative approach to credit risk and the lending portfolio is fully secured on real estate.
+- The Covid-19 pandemic is an ongoing risk.
+During the year, there has been significant economic and social disruption.
+The Company was impacted by relatively higher ECLs because of the economic down-turn and its impact on collateral valuations and related stress test scenarios. - The Company has taken measures in line with its Business Continuity Planning to ensure it has been able to continue to operate in various scenarios, including the complete lockdowns or operating with skeleton staffing levels.
+The cost of these measures was not material and involves mainly making sure employees can work from home and the necessary hardware is in place.
+Since 1 April 2020, all staff have been working from home without any significant disruptions to the normal course of conducting business. - The Company has a very conservative approach to credit risk and the lending portfolio is fully secured on real estate.
 The Directors believe these characteristics of the loan portfolio make the Company resilient to economic downturns.
-The strength of Company's capital and liquidity positions are assessed annually and extensive management actions are identified and incorporated in the recovery plans.
+The strength of Company's capital and liquidity positions are assessed annually, and extensive management actions are identified and incorporated in the recovery plans.